Personal Finance

 Escrow Account

-A tri-merge credit report is a single report that merges all the credit data available from the three major consumer reporting agencies — Experian, Equifax, and TransUnion.
-The credit score from each agency is listed individually on the report, instead of being merged or averaged together.
-The report shows information on your current and past credit accounts, a list of who has recently pulled your credit report, and any bankruptcies or past-due accounts.
+The credit score from each agency is listed individually on the report.
+The report shows your current and past credit accounts, a list of who has recently pulled your credit report, and any bankruptcies or past-due accounts.

 Underwriting

-Underwriting is the process your lender uses to ensure you meet all the requirements of the loan program and to assess your ability to repay the loan.
-The mortgage underwriter will look at the documents you submitted, your credit history, income information, and debt-to-income (DTI) ratios, among other things.
-You may be asked to submit additional documentation or a letter of explanation for anything unusual on your credit report.
-The time this takes can vary from a few days to a few weeks.
+Underwriting is the process your lender uses to ensure you meet loan program requirements and can repay the loan.
+The mortgage underwriter looks at the provided documents, your credit history, income information, and DTI ratios, among other things.

-Is being pre-qualified for a loan the same as being pre-approved?
+Is being pre-qualified for a loan the same as being preapproved?

-Although they sound similar, it’s important to look at them as two different steps in the mortgage process.
-Getting pre-qualified is the first step in the loan process.
-It can be done online, over the phone, or in person.
-You supply the lender with information on your income, assets, and debt, and then you receive a letter with an estimate of how much you can borrow.
+Getting pre-qualified comes first.
+You supply the lender with your income, assets, and debt information, and then you receive a letter with an estimate of how much you can borrow.
 This estimate is based entirely on the information you provide.

 What are some reasons to refinance an existing mortgage?

 There are many reasons to refinance a mortgage.
 The most common reason given is to lower the interest rate.
 Getting a lower interest rate can also mean a lower monthly payment.
-Borrowers who have an adjustable rate mortgage (ARM) may benefit from a refinance that locks in a fixed interest rate.
-Another reason borrowers choose to refinance is to pay off other high-interest debts.
-A mortgage refinance can also be used to remove or add borrowers to the mortgage or title.
+Borrowers who have an adjustable-rate mortgage may benefit from a refinance that locks in a fixed interest rate.

 Whether purchasing a home or refinancing an existing mortgage, you can rely on the mortgage professionals at Axos Bank to guide you through the home loan process.
 To speak with an experienced mortgage specialist, please call us at 888-546-2634.

-This blog post was published by Axos Editorial Team on February 12, 2019 and last updated on February 12, 2019.
+This blog post was published by Axos Editorial Team on February 12, 2019, and last updated on August 9, 2023

 Get Axos Digest